HUL-TEST/Test_Package_Repo/README.md

 # Test_Package_Repo
-This repository hosts codes for a simple ML test package.
+This branch hosts codes from master branch for a simple ML test package.